 If removed from a cooker, food in a cooking pot will continue to cook until the pot cools down.
 Placing the pot in an insulated box to prevent cooling means that the food will continue to cook without the use of further fuel.
 This is known as retained heat cooking, aka thermal cooking, haybox cooking, sit boiling or fireless cooking.

 Traditionally the insulation was straw or hay, hence the name haybox.
-In the middle ages, earthenware pots were used in a hole in the ground insulated with moss, leaves or hay; and in the 1940s the Girl Guides were taught how to make a haybox using a large biscuit tin and straw.
-Nowadays we have much better insulating materials and you can make a very efficient haybox.
+In the middle ages, earthenware pots were used in a hole in the ground insulated with moss, leaves or hay; and in the 1940s Girl Guides were taught how to make a haybox using a large biscuit tin and straw.
+Nowadays we have better insulating materials and you can make a very efficient haybox (although hay still works, of course).
 It is one of many different low-impact cooking methods.

 Really good introduction to retained heat cooking.

 The energy savings can be dramatic.
 For example, potatoes or rice are normally brought to the boil and then simmered for 15-20 minutes.
 If they’re brought to the boil and then the pot is placed in a haybox, that’s 15-20 minutes’ worth of fuel saved.
 Modern cookers based on the haybox principle are commercially available from the usual outlets.
 Known as thermal cookers, they use an outer vacuum flask with a removable inner stainless steel cooking pot.
 They work in the same way as the traditional haybox, but are smarter-looking and more expensive.

 What are the benefits of retained heat cooking?

 - A haybox cooker can save up to 80% of the energy used to achieve the same results by simmering, so there are both economic and environmental benefits – i.e. cash saved and much lower pollution / CO2 emissions.

 - Food cooked slowly at a lower temperature tastes nicer and is better for you, as more of the vitamins are retained.